Skip to content

 - bringing engineering design discipline to software development

-A real, hype-free, time-tested and mature product which you can use now, to gain huge benefits in developing your products.
+A real, hype-free, time-tested, and mature product that you can use now to gain significant benefits in developing your products.
 Design reliable and predictable software, reduce maintenance, simplify reuse of your software in new projects, etc.

 How can high-quality software for large projects (such as embedded or telecommunication applications) be produced reliably and on time?
 Such software systems are “reactive”.